shahramg/FLSbagfile/README.md

 clear classes;
 rehash toolboxcache;
 ```
+Repeat the rosgenmsg command to register FLS message with ROS.

 Run the following test to verify the required ROS messages have been created successfully.
 ```